Bastion Host Configuration for Cluster Authorization

 1. Generate an SSH Key on the Bastion Host

-Log in to the bastion host and run the following command to generate a new key pair:
+Log in to the bastion host and generate a new key pair:

 When prompted, specify a custom file name (e.g., user1.key) or press Enter to use the default.
-This creates a
+For additional

 2. Copy the Key to Each Cluster Node